Who wins the Paolo Banchero vs. Jayson Tatum matchup in tonight's game?

 Paolo Banchero vs. Jayson Tatum and the Boston Celtics: Stats, Projections and Game Preview

-Paolo Banchero and the Orlando Magic (16-7) play the Boston Celtics (18-5) at TD Garden in Boston, Massachusetts on Friday, December 15, starting at 7:30 PM ET.
+On Sunday, the Boston Celtics (19-5) heads into a home game against Paolo Banchero and the Orlando Magic (16-8) at TD Garden, beginning at 3:00 PM ET.

 Buy Tickets for This Game on Ticketmaster!